Tiny Thief: Gameplay

 In Tiny Thief, players control a thief who attempts to steal items from enemies.
 Players progress by moving the thief to accessible areas and interacting with objects, while evading enemies that he encounters.
 Players may avoid enemies by distracting, defeating, or hiding from them.

-The game consists of seven chapters each containing six quests, each with a different plot, set in a vague medieval period.
-Along the way, players will encounter enemies such as pirates, bakers, sheriffs, as well as the dark knight.
-On each quest, there are five levels.
+The game consists of six chapters, each containing five levels, each of which have a different plot, set in a vague medieval period.
+Along the way, players will encounter enemies such as pirates, bakers, a sheriff, as well as the black knight.

 The game uses a three-star rating system; therefore, players can receive one, two or three stars depending on goal completions.
 The central star is given when the thief successfully steals the main object, which is required to complete the level.
 The left star is given when the thief steals multiple hidden objects in a level.
 The right star is given when the player taps (or clicks) the thief's hidden pet ferret.
 The game also include achievements that can be obtained by completing certain tasks.

 Development

 In May 2013, Rovio announced their plans on making a project called Rovio Stars, where they would publish games made by third-party developers as an effort to boost their game lineup.

 Two months later, Rovio Stars released Tiny Thief, a game developed by Barcelona-based studio 5Ants on iOS and Android.
 It was their second game released from the project; with the first one being Icebreaker: A Viking Voyage.

+In March 14 2014, a teaser for a new chapter, Bewitched, was uploaded to 5Ant's YouTube channel.
+The chapter was released on April 3 2014.
+On the same day of the release of the new chapter, the games tutorial and first chapter, First Lessons, had been removed and replaced with the second chapter, A Rumbling Stomach.

 In November 2015, Abylight Studios alongside 5Ants developed the game on efforts for it to be released on the Wii U. On a blog posted by Abylight, they stated that "Art, graphics and gameplay over 30 different levels, 50 unique characters, 3000 unique animations and over 100 hidden objects, have drawn the attention of Nintendo Japan for making a Wii U title".
 The game was later available on the Japanese Wii U Nintendo eShop for a price of 800 yen.

 Rovio discontinued development of Tiny Thief and removed it from app stores in February 2016.
+Rovio uploaded the game's full soundtrack to their YouTube channel in May 30 2022.